-To be considered a responsible alcohol beverage vendor at any licensed premises, or to serve beverage alcohol at tastings held in retail liquor stores, fermented malt beverage and wine retailers, or liquor licensed drugstores, the following standards must be complied with.
+To be considered a Responsible Alcohol Beverage Vendor at any licensed premises, or to serve beverage alcohol at tastings held in retail liquor stores or liquor licensed drugstores, the following standards must be complied with.

-- A. Initial Certification Training Program Standards - 1.
-To be designated as a responsible alcohol beverage vendor, all employees of a licensee selling/serving alcohol beverages, and any owner or manager who directly supervises such employees, must attend a training program approved by the Division. - 2.
-Once a licensee is designated a responsible alcohol beverage vendor, all new employees involved in the sale, handling and service of alcoholic beverages must complete the training described in this regulation within 90 days of date of hire. - 3.
-The program must include at least two (2) hours of instruction time. - 4.
-The program must provide written documentation of attendance and successful passage of a test on the knowledge of the required curriculum for each attendee.
+- A) Initial Certification Training Program Standards - 1) A training program must be attended by the resident on-site owner (if applicable) or a manager, and all employees selling/serving alcohol beverages - 2) Once a licensee is designated a "Responsible Vendor," all new employees involved in the sale, handling and service of alcoholic beverages must complete the training described in this regulation within 90 days of date of hire - 3) The program must include at least (2) hours of instruction time. - 4) The program must provide written documentation of attendance and successful passage of a test on the knowledge of the required curriculum for each attendee